-No fair share service fee shall be collected from any employee who is not paying dues or a fair share fee until the employee has received written notice from Local #3, which includes legally adequate information concerning the breakdown of "chargeable" and "non-chargeable" expenses as referenced in Article 4, Section 7.C.2., above.
-A prompt opportunity, as provided below, shall be established by Local #3 for challenge of the amount of the fee before an impartial arbitrator.
-An escrow account shall be set up by Local #3, for the amounts in dispute while such challenges are pending.
+No fair share service fee shall be collected from any employee who is not paying dues or a fair share fee until the employee has received written notice from the Union, which includes legally adequate information concerning the breakdown of "chargeable" and "non- chargeable" expenses as referenced in Article 4, Section 7.C.2., above.
+A prompt opportunity, as provided below, shall be established by the Union for challenge of the amount of the fee before an impartial arbitrator.
+An escrow account shall be set up by the Union, for the amounts in dispute while such challenges are pending.
 Specifically, such notice shall, at a minimum, include a Fair Share Fee Explanation and Notice of Right to Challenge as follows:

-- 1. An itemization of the expenditures of Local #3 reviewed and signed by an auditor from a certified public accounting firm in detail necessary for an employee to be able to reasonably determine what portion of regular membership dues would be allocated to the cost of negotiation and contract administration as referenced in this Article 4, Section 7.C.2, above. - 2.
-The amount of the fair share service fee.
+- 1. An itemization of the expenditures of the Union reviewed and signed by an auditor from a certified public accounting firm in detail necessary for an employee to be able to reasonably determine what portion of regular membership dues would be allocated to the cost of negotiation and contract administration as referenced in this Article 4, Section 7.C.2, above. - The amount of the fair share service fee.
 Such fee shall not exceed the proportion of dues calculated as referenced in this Article 4, Section 7.C.2.
-Employee's request for a breakdown of "chargeable" and "non-chargeable" expenses shall be provided by Local #3. - 3.
-The procedure on how non-members may file a challenge with Local #3 to the amount of the fair share fee.
+Employee's request for a breakdown of "chargeable" and "non-chargeable" expenses shall be provided by the Union. - 3.
+The procedure on how non-members may file a challenge with the Union to the amount of the fair share fee.
 Such procedure shall include an escrow account for the monies reasonably in dispute and a final step of arbitration with a neutral arbitrator.
-Local #3 shall provide the County with copies of all challenges and arbitration decisions.
-The County shall not be made a party to any administrative or court proceedings to determine the fair share fee. - I. Failure to Provide Fair Share Fee Explanation and Notice of Right to Challenge
+The Union shall provide the County with copies of all challenges and arbitration decisions.
+The County shall not be made a party to any administrative or court proceedings to determine the fair share fee.

+I. Failure to Provide Fair Share Fee Explanation and Notice of Right to Challenge

-Should Local #3 fail to post the required annual Fair Share Fee Explanation and Notice of Right to Challenge set forth above within sixty (60) days after the end of the Operating Engineers, Local #3 fiscal year, the County shall have the right to give Local #3 two pay periods notice to provide the required notice.
-If Local #3 fails to provide the required notice by the expiration of the two pay periods, then the County shall make no further payroll deductions for fair share fees until such time as Local #3 provides the required notice.
+Should the Union fail to post the required annual Fair Share Fee Explanation and Notice of Right to Challenge set forth above within sixty (60) days after the end of the Union's fiscal year, the County shall have the right to give two (2) pay periods notice to provide the required notice.
+If the Union fails to provide the required notice by the expiration of the two pay periods, then the County shall make no further payroll deductions for fair share fees until such time as the Union provides the required notice.

-J. Indemnification/Hold Harmless
+J. Indemnification / Hold Harmless

-The authorization for payroll deductions described in this Agreement shall specifically require the employee and Local #3 to agree to hold the County harmless from all claims, demands, suits or other forms of liability that may arise against the County for or on account of any deduction made from the wages of such employee.
+The authorization for payroll deductions described in this MOU shall specifically require the employee and the Union to agree to hold the County harmless from all claims, demands, suits or other forms of liability that may arise against the County for or on account of any deduction made from the wages of such employee.

-Local #3 shall defend, indemnify and hold harmless, release and save the County and its agents and employees against any and all claims, demands, suits, orders, judgments or other forms of liability that shall arise out of, or by reason of, action taken or not taken by the County under this Agreement.
+The Union shall defend, indemnify and hold harmless, release and save the County and its agents and employees against any and all claims, demands, suits, orders, judgments or other forms of liability that shall arise out of, or by reason of, action taken or not taken by the County under this MOU.
 This includes, but is not limited to, the collection and procedures for collection of fair share fees and reasonable cost of County's attorney fees and costs, along with reasonable cost of management preparations time as well.